-One of the most important parts of a RoundUp App custom registration page – or donation form – is the impact statement.
-If a potential donor is unsure of whether or not they will support your nonprofit through RoundUp App, your impact statement can be the deciding factor.
+On RoundUp App we give space for all nonprofits to include their impact statement.
+It’s one of the most important parts about a nonprofit’s RoundUp App brand profile!
+Why?
+If a potential donor is unsure of whether or not they will support your nonprofit through RoundUp App, the impact statement can be the deciding factor!

 Keeping an impact statement down to 70 characters forces you to be mindful about what you are writing.
 Often when we’re writing for work there are phrases we use again and again without even thinking about it.
 When was the last time you really thought about how you phrase your case for support?